-In 2023, the spark spreads and dark spreads decreased compared to 2022.
-The volatility of both spark spreads and dark spreads also decreased.
+In 2024, spark spreads and dark spreads and the volatility of spark spreads and dark spreads increased in BGE, COMED, PSEG and Western Hub compared to 2023.

 Table 7-1 shows average peak hour spreads by year and Table 7-2 shows the associated standard deviations.